manujoz/mjo-litui/docs/mjo-modal.md

 # mjo-modal

-A modal dialog component with controller architecture for displaying overlay content.
+A modal dialog component with controller architecture for displaying overlay content with full accessibility support.

 ## Overview

 The `mjo-modal` component provides a powerful modal system for displaying overlay content.
 It uses a controller architecture that creates a global modal container in the document body, allowing modals to appear above any content regardless of parent element constraints like `overflow: hidden`.

+The component includes comprehensive accessibility features including focus trapping, keyboard navigation, ARIA support, and screen reader compatibility.

+## Accessibility Features

+-   **Focus Management**: Automatic focus trapping within the modal with configurable initial focus
+-   **Keyboard Navigation**: ESC key to close, Tab navigation within modal content
+-   **ARIA Support**: Proper dialog role, aria-modal, aria-labelledby, and aria-describedby attributes
+-   **Screen Reader**: Announces modal opening and provides accessible labels
+-   **Body Scroll**: Prevents background scrolling when modal is open (configurable)
+-   **Focus Restoration**: Returns focus to the triggering element when closed

 ## Basic Usage